 Professional spokespeople take the place of performers, relaying stories, market shocks and TED talk-like speeches to a live audience.

 The Confidence Man was Herman Melville’s final novel.
 Maybe it was bad sales, disappointing reviews (Including the headline “Herman Melville Crazy”), but there’s a pattern in these late works, the novels adding up to a deep suspicion of drama.
 Causality, the corner brick of narrative, never ended well for the men Melville wrote of (the whale stole my leg, therefore…) Now it was 1857, PT Barnum was in full scam, the ‘Know Nothing’ party was emerging, moods floated down from the markets.
 Melville’s plan, I guess, was to plot a novel from these fluctuations in the shared weather and market moods.
 The stories are relayed through ghostly reappearing archetypes, stories never experienced first hand, maybe not even believed, nonetheless the interface carries things along.

 1646, Den Haag.
 Performers: Jeremiah Fleming, João Paixão, Abner Preis, Pasquale Camporeale.
 Camera: Lukas Heistinger.

-A publication playing with the organising principles of content structuring, based on research into knowledge management systems and Wikis.
-Artworks that map, model and prototype information are presented next to republished texts.
+A publication tracing the process of fact checking, knowledge management and content structuring, looking into objectivity producing formats like Wikipedia, journalism and propaganda.
+Artworks that map, model and prototype information are presented next to tracked and republished texts that follow often absurdly long processes of footnoting and rubrication.
 Offset Print 176 x 250, 78 Pages, Designed with Mathew Whittington, published by DAI/CasCo, 2013